UCSD-E4E/website2.0/_posts/2024-06-26-2024-summer-research-students.md

 categories:
 - news-and-updates
 students:
-- bio: Sean is a Project Lead of the Acoustic Species Identification project and an incoming PhD student in the computer science department of UCSD.
-His key research interests include machine learning with a focus on low-resource acoustic and scientific datasets as well as improving environmental monitoring and conservation.
-Should the notion of free time exist, Sean enjoys traveling around San Diego, visiting family, playing games with friends, and having the cats in his apartments tolerate him.
-  photo: assets/people/s.perry.jpg
 - bio: Ludwig von Schoenfeldt is a co-project lead of the Acoustic Species Identification team and an incoming 4th-year ECE Computer Engineering undergraduate student at UC San Diego.
 He has been on the team since Fall 2023, exploring various deep learning architectures, leading the team's participation in the BirdCLEF 2024 competition, and researching how to combine template matching with deep learning to enhance classification.
 Over the summer, Ludwig deepened his work with transformer-based architectures and supported the development of a desktop application to facilitate user interaction with the deep learning models.
 Currently, he is refining transformer architectures and implementing an inference method for the desktop app using Rust.
 In his free time, Ludwig enjoys reading, meeting friends, surfing, and cycling.
   photo: assets/people/l.vonschoenfeldt.jpeg
 - bio: Tongfei is a third-year computer engineering student at UCSD.
 She is interested in machine learning/AI, computer vision, and image processing.
 During the summer, she is working on the grouper moon project, including testing fish segmentation model and training AI models for fish detection.
 In her free time, Tongfei enjoys going to the beach, doing pilates, and trying different coffee spots.